mako-framework/docs/06_security/01_authentication.md

 #### User repository

-The `getByActionToken` method returns a user based on his or her action token and FALSE if no user is found.
+The `getByActionToken` method returns a user based on his or her action token and `false` if no user is found.

 ```
 $user = $userRepository->getByActionToken($token);
 ```

-The `getByAccessToken` method returns a user based on his or her access token and FALSE if no user is found.
+The `getByAccessToken` method returns a user based on his or her access token and `false` if no user is found.

 ```
 $user = $userRepository->getByAccessToken($token);
 ```

-The `getByEmail` method returns a user based on his or her email address and FALSE if no user is found.
+The `getByEmail` method returns a user based on his or her email address and `false` if no user is found.

 ```
 $user = $userRepository->getByEmail($email);
 ```

-The `getById` method returns a user based on his or her id and FALSE if no user is found.
+The `getById` method returns a user based on his or her id and `false` if no user is found.

 ```
 $user = $userRepository->getById($id);